-One night early on he had thought there was something real happening.
-It was 3am when the phone had begun buzzing on the desk in the office.
-Bleary eyed and somnambulistic, he had stumbled to a client’s apartment after receiving the call, banging into the side of walls like a neighborhood wino.
-Desperately, he had tried to come to his senses by slapping his cheek ferociously; and after knocking at the client’s door he began jumping in place like a prizefighter, but it was ultimately unnecessary.
-The door had swung open to reveal a client named Edie – a small, petite, and bi-speckled Asian woman of about 25 years of age – who was doubled up in peals of laughter.
+One night, he had thought there was something real happening.
+It was 3 a.m. when the phone had begun buzzing on the desk in the office.
+Bleary eyed and somnambulistic, he had stumbled to a client’s apartment after receiving the call, banging into the side of walls.
+Desperately, he had tried to come to his senses by slapping his cheek ferociously; and after knocking at the client’s door, he began jumping in place like a prizefighter – but it was ultimately unnecessary.
+The door had swung open to reveal a client named Edie – a small, petite, and bi-speckled woman of about 25 years of age – who was doubled up in peals of laughter.

-Her breath had reeked of distilled spirits, and a quick look at the apartment pointed to their source.
-A large, plastic bottle of bottom shelf vodka stood erect and proud on a battered kitchen table.
+Her breath reeked of distilled spirits, and a quick look at the apartment pointed to their source.
+A large, plastic bottle of vodka stood erect and proud on a tall kitchen table.

 “The phone is for emergencies.
-It’s an emergency cell phone,” he had mumbled, marble-mouthed.
+It’s an emergency cell phone,” he mumbled, marble-mouthed.
 That night he was far too tired to be angry.
-But when he had looked closer at the nearly depleted bottle he added, “How much of that did you drink?”
+But when he had looked closer at the nearly depleted bottle, he added, “How much of that did you drink?”